Multi-neuronal auditory coding for frequency resolution beyond the refractory threshold: Abstract

 \section{Abstract}

-We propose an economic solution for a single electrode cochlear implant guaranteeing not only speech discrimination but also tinnitus suppression.
-The device operates with a new mechanism for high-pitch perception, in which a system of multiple neurons can resolve frequencies higher than the frequency associated with the mean refractory period up to a multiple thereof.
+We propose a new mechanism for high-pitch perception by a system of multiple neurons capable of resolving frequencies higher than the frequency associated with the mean refractory period up to a multiple thereof.